holoviz/panel/doc/how_to/index.md

 :name: AnyWidget
 ```

-How to migrate existing AnyWidget components to Panel.
+How to convert AnyWidget widgets to Panel widgets.
 :::

 ::::